QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/injection.md

 $ bash -c 'export PATH=/tmp:$PATH; <execute the script>'
 <your bash is called>
 ```

+⚠️ If you are not able to edit the PATH, try to see if you can write files in a folder in the PATH that is before the original folder.
 </div><div>

 Unfortunately, this doesn't work when the command is invoked with some options, such as `tail -f /var/log/nginx/access.log`.